tester-eric/Python_practice/README.md

-# Python_practice : It is my Python practice to learn Python.
+# Python_practice : It is my Python practice for learning purpose.

 Just run the program and you can play the game